MicrosoftDocs/Viva/Viva/connections/edit-viva-home.md

 10. **Ellipses menu:** Access more information about the Connections experience depending on your level of permissions.

-11. **News spotlight:** Content in the banner is dynamically displayed based on content from organizational news sites.
+11. **News spotlight:** Content in the banner is dynamically displayed based on content from the home site.
+A future update is planned to include updates from organizational news sites.

 > [!NOTE]
 >